zooko/smalloc/README.md

 For slabs 0, 1, and 2 there is a "separate free list space" large enough to hold 20,971,520 slot indexes, each slot index being 4 bytes in size.
-(We'll describe to how to manage the free list for the other slabs later.)
+(We'll describe to how to manage the free lists for the other slabs later.)

 ```